St. Maria Angelica: Name and consecration

 On 23 May 2011, the parish assembly discussed a patron saint for the parish and church building.
 A vote was taken and Angélique Arnauld was chosen as patron.
 The consecration and dedication took place on 3 September 2011.
 On 30 January 2013, the parish vestry decided the final form of the name would be St. Maria Angelica, using the Latin form of her name.

 Church building

 Architecture

-The church building is in a modern and simple design, yet is clearly based on the traditional design of churches in western Europe.
+The church building is in a modern and simple design, yet is based on the traditional design of churches in western Europe.
 It is an aisleless or hall church in tent form.
 It has the first full-immersion baptismal pool in the Old Catholic diocese in Germany, situated at the west end of the church’s nave.
 The church, in accordance with tradition, faces the east.
 Because the east side of the church faces the street, the church is entered via the parish hall.
 The sanctuary or chancel, which faces east in the direction of the rising sun, is indirectly flooded by light from the sides.
+The interior is defined above all by the staggered windows in the chancel, but also by the ceiling, which is designed like an abstract starry sky, with Greek cross-shaped "stars" covered in gold leaf.

-The peak of the roof has a row of windows that look up to the heavens.
-The church can hold up to ca. 100 visitors, with additional space on the choir gallery for another 20.
+The church can hold around 100 visitors, with additional space on the choir gallery for another 20.